iszczesniak/cpp/memory/index.md

 ```

 To see the legacy C++ behviour, compile the above example with the
-flag `-fno-elide-constructors`.
-Notice the differences at run-time,
+flag `-fno-elide-constructors` (modify CXXFLAGS in GNUmakefile).
-that with constructor elision, objects are not copied (nor moved)
+Notice the differences at run-time, that with constructor elision,
-unnecessarily.
+objects are not copied (nor moved) unnecessarily.

 Since C++17, the copy and move constructors can be unavailable if they
 are elided, and therefore the following code is valid for C++17 (GCC